TOFM/Arduino/README.md

 # Arduino
-This rep will include all of my arduino projects
+This repository will include all of my arduino projects